 Definitions of Sex Related and Civil Rights Offenses

 The following are definitions of sexual misconduct (a broad term encompassing any behavior of a sexual nature that is non-consensual, committed by force or intimidation or that is otherwise unwelcome) offenses that are prohibited by Southeast Community College.

-Sexual exploitation involves taking or attempting to take non-consensual sexual advantage of another person.
+Sexual exploitation involves taking or attempting to take sexual advantage of another person.
 Sexual exploitation can include observing another person’s nudity or sexual activity without consent; distribution of images, photos, videos, or audio recordings of sexual activity or nudity without the knowledge and consent of all parties involved; prostituting another person; engaging in sexual activity with another person while knowingly infected with a sexually transmitted disease or the human immunodeficiency virus (HIV), without informing the other person; or exposing one’s genitals in non-consensual circumstances.

 - Overcome by force or fear;

 - Unconscious or powerless;

 - Mentally incapacitated, whether due to a mental disease or alcohol/drug intoxication; or